 The school catalog contains a schedule designating the minimum percentage or amount of work that a student must successfully complete at the end of each evaluation period to complete their educational program within the maximum time frame (150%).
-Quantitative progress is determined by dividing the number of credit hours earned by the number of credit hours attempted.
+Quantitative progress is determined by dividing the number of credit hours attempted.
 Credit hours attempted include completed hours, transfer credits, withdrawals, and repeated courses.